adouggy/TrieTreeFilter/README.md

 ##TrieTreeFilter

-Javascript program for spam word filtering via Trie tree.
+javascript program for spam word filtering via trie tree.
-This project should run at server side.
+can run as a node js project.

 ## Index